Dianne Wiest: Stage

-Wiest studied theater at the University of Maryland, leaving after her third term to tour with a Shakespearean troupe.
+Wiest left her theater studies in Maryland after the third term in order to tour with a Shakespearean troupe.
 Later, she had a supporting role in a New York Shakespeare Festival production of Ashes.
 She also acted at the Yale Repertory Theatre in New Haven, Connecticut, playing the title role in Henrik Ibsen's Hedda Gabler.
 She was an understudy both off-Broadway and on Broadway, in Kurt Vonnegut's Happy Birthday, Wanda June in 1970.

 She made her Broadway debut in Robert Anderson's Solitaire/Double Solitaire, taking over in the role of the daughter in 1971.
 She landed a four-year job as a member of the Arena Stage in Washington, D.C., in such roles as Emily in Our Town, Honey in Who's Afraid of Virginia Woolf?, and leading roles in S. Ansky's The Dybbuk, Maxim Gorky's The Lower Depths and George Bernard Shaw's Heartbreak House.
 She toured the USSR with the Arena Stage.
 In 1976, Wiest attended the Eugene O'Neill National Playwrights Conference and starred in leading roles in Amlin Gray's Pirates and Christopher Durang's A History of the American Film.
 At Joe Papp's Public Theater she took over the lead in Ashes, and played Cassandra in Agamemnon, directed by Andrei Șerban.
 In 1979, she originated the role of Agnes in Agnes of God in its first production in Waterford, Connecticut.

 She appeared in two plays by Tina Howe: Museum and The Art of Dining.
 In the latter, Wiest's performance as the shy and awkward author Elizabeth Barrow Colt won three off-Broadway theater awards: an Obie Award (1980), a Theatre World Award (1979–1980), and the Clarence Derwent Award (1980), given yearly for the most promising performance in New York theatre.